DNKonanov/geneGraph/README.md

 ### Method validation

 To verify our method we implemented random rearrangements algorithm.
-In this algorithm localization for each rearrangemesnt depend of user-defined distribution.
 You can carry out the validation pipeline by one command: just open `geneGraph/source/validation` folder and run `bash validate.sh` script in terminal.
 This short pipeline generates sinus-distribution based random rearrangements simulations and creates plot for input distribution and result complexity profile.